BIOS3010/Module-6-phylogeny/README.md

 ````

 **Steps for running the pipeline**
-- Choose the **Advanceded workflow** option.
+- Choose the **A la Carte** option.
 Use the setting for your group as specified on Canvas.
-- Select the workflow specific for your group and click the green button with "Advanced options".
 - Paste or upload the hemoglobin sequences ([Ex1_hemoglobin.fasta](Ex1_hemoglobin.fasta)) under "Configure your workflow" and "Input data".
 - Expand the menu for your group's tree inference method by clicking the **"+"** sign and make sure that bootstrap branch support is specified.
 Set the number of boostraps to (at least) 100.
 - Hit **submit**.
 The pipeline will run for a minute or so (depending on the the queue, the tree construction method, and the number of boostraps).
 When it is done look for the green button marked "Viewer", on the left side of the green button you have the option to save the tree as a newickfile (with the etxtension .nhx).